Veeam Kasten Best Practices

 • Remember that most of the NFS storage services available on the market today do not provide a CSI driver with snapshot and clone capabilities.
 It is highly recommended to migrate persistent data from NFS to a storage system that provides a CSI driver with these capabilities.
 To find out if a CSI driver is compatible with your matrix, visit this page: Drivers - Kubernetes CSI Developer Documentation.

-• If you are in this situation, Kasten K10 can help with a migration project by leveraging a feature called Generic Storage Backups (GSB).
+• If you are in this situation, Veeam Kasten can help with a migration project by leveraging a feature called Generic Storage Backups (GSB).
 Effectively, Generic Storage Backups use a simple file-copy-based operation to back up persistent data to an external location and then leverage the backup to restore it to a storage that provides the CSI driver with snapshot and clone capabilities.

 • If you require further guidance or support for such a migration project, please feel free to reach out to your local Veeam contact, who can connect you with the Kasten Specialist team.